Are you looking for an easier way to build a house in Panama?

 In the late 1980s, Reyn attended the graduate school of Architecture at the University of Washington.

 In addition, Reyn has intimate knowledge of how to get things done in Panama as quickly and efficiently as possible.
 He has been developing properties and building projects here in Panama for over 10 years.

 Betsy also has significant experience in housing.
-After getting her Master’s degree in Urban Design & Planning, Betsy worked for many years as a housing planner.
-For instance, Betsy was both the visionary and the lead in transforming a 22 acre vacant site into a community with cohesive design guidelines, price points, and housing types.
+After getting her Master’s degree in Urban Design & Planning from University of Washington, Betsy worked for many years as a housing planner.
+For instance, Betsy was both the visionary and the lead in transforming a 22 acre vacant site in Woodinville, Washington into a community with cohesive design guidelines, price points, and housing types.

 In her early years, Betsy worked with both developers and builders in getting their building permits and dealing with building codes.
 Later on she developed a program for both for-profit and no-project housing developers to build housing that was both well-designed and affordable.

 Both Reyn and Betsy’s knowledge and experience have been impo has been very helpful in creating the affordable and well-designed Living In Panama House.

 Our homes embrace life in the tropics and at the beach.
 Living In Panama Houses are designed so that you can hear the birds, the ocean waves, and enjoy nature all around you.

 The Living In Panama House is comprised of 60-70% passively cooled spaces.